Icinga/get-started-docs/03-icingaweb.md

 # Icinga Web 2 on Ubuntu

-!!! info
-    ## Installation Requirements
-    - Icinga 2 and Icinga DB to monitor your infrastructure
-    - A web server, e.g. Apache or Nginx
-    - PHP version ≥ 7.2

-    ### Optional Requirements¶
-    - The pdfexport module (≥0.10) is required for the export to PDF
-    - LDAP PHP library when using Active Directory or LDAP for authentication

 ## Install Icinga Web 2
 You can install Icinga Web 2 by using your distribution’s package manager to install the icingaweb2 package.
 The additional package icingacli is necessary to follow further steps in this guide.